 While you can always let a negative review be—and that’s sometimes the best course of action—you can also reach out to the reviewer, establish a genuine relationship and work to change their perspective.

 Remember, the goal of reaching out to a negative reviewer is to show other readers that you’re a concerned business owner who listens to customers.
-If you get them to remove or change it, that’s icing on the cake.
+If you get them to remove or change it, that’s the icing on the cake.
 Now let’s get started on how to handle a bad online review the right way.

 Sometimes reviews aren’t all that bad, and other times they’re outright vicious.
 Reviews that are factual but negative and include minor complaints can be ignored.
 If you feel you must post something, keep it short, thank them for their feedback and leave it at that.

 But sometimes you’ll get that person who really seems to go out of their way to make your day miserable.
 You know the type.
 They write in all caps, haven’t bothered to use their real name or picture, have plenty of typos and then copy and paste the same slanderous statement on every review site out there.
-Gee, thanks.
+Ouch.

 For all-out rants like these, rely on your best judgment.
 These scenarios may help you decide your course of action:

 - If what they’re saying is completely false, there’s not much that can be done to fix the situation.
+Consider leaving a reply thanking them for their feedback and wish them well.

-- If what they’ve posted is mostly true and there is some wrongdoing on your part, this might be one to reply to.
+- If what they’ve posted is mostly true and there is some wrongdoing on your part, this might be one to publicly reply to.
 Be careful not to get into a he said/she said scenario.

 If your strategy on how to handle a bad online review is to get it taken down, remember that reviews are more than likely going to stay online.
 While you can try disputing a review, this rarely works.
 You need to have significant evidence that the reviewer is 100 percent in the wrong for review removal to occur.